Comparing combinatorial models of moduli space and their compactifications

 The surface $\Sigma(L)$ underlying the cobordism $S(L)$ will be obtained as a quotient space of the sector space by an equivalence relation that makes identifications on the boundary of the sectors.
-We will now define the subsets involved in those identifications.
+We next define the subsets involved in those identifications.

-\begin{definition}If $F_i$ is an ordinary or thin sector corresponding to the slit $\zeta_i$ on the $j$th annulus $\bA^{(j)}_{R}$, then we define the following subspaces of $F_i$:
+\begin{definition} If $F_i$ is an ordinary or thin sector corresponding to the element $\xi_i$ on the $j$th annulus $\bA^{(j)}_{R}$, then we define the following subspaces of $F_i$:

-If $F_i$ is a full sector then our definitions have to be slightly different, because now the two radial segments in the boundary have the same argument.
+If $F_i$ is a full sector then our definitions are different, because the two radial segments in the boundary have the same argument.
 Let $S^+_i$ be the radial segment bounding $F_i$ in counterclockwise direction and $S^-_i$ be the radial segment bounding it in clockwise direction, then we define the following subspaces of $F_i$:

 These subspaces are empty for entire sectors. \end{definition}